emhill/117-Su15/src/morea/04.python/phw4.md

   1. The floor of the number (e.g., `floor(3.75)` is 3)
   1. The square root of the number rounded to 2 decimal places <!-- factorial -->
-  1. The absolute value of the number
+  1. The absolute value of the number times -1

 ## mangle.py

-Write a program `mangle.py` that takes a string as input form the user and prints the string after performing the following operations:
+Write a program `mangle.py` that takes a string as input from the user and prints the string after performing the following operations:

   1. converting the string to all upper case letters
   1. removing the second character